amirhossein99mz/DataBase/Python/2.Matrices.Operation/README.md

-How to do mutilpcation and addition of matrices in python?
+How to do multiplication and addition of matrices in python?